We are grateful to our current board members for their dedication and vision to support the growth of permaculture throughout our region.

 In 2005, while finishing up her second stint in graduate school, she stumbled into a Permaculture Design Course with Peter Bane and Keith Johnson and never looked back.
 From the end of that course, she began apprenticing as a teacher.
 In 2006 she co-originated the Bloomington Permaculture Guild.
 In 2008, she began working with Permaculture Design Magazine (formerly The Permaculture Activist).
 In 2010, she joined the board of the Association for Regenerative Culture.
 In 2014, she presented at the North American Permaculture Convergence on Permaculture and Children; co-originated the Great Rivers and Lakes Permaculture Institute with Peter Bane and Penny Krebiehl.

-Four years later, Rhonda has an active design and education practice through Sheltering Hills Design, LLC , serves as senior editor of Permaculture Design magazine, sits on the Diploma Committee for the Permaculture Institute of North America, helps to coordinate the North American Permaculture Convergence, and is pursuing a Master’s degree with Gaia University.
+Four years later, Rhonda has an active design and education practice through Sheltering Hills Design, LLC , serves as senior editor of Permaculture Design magazine, serves as a Field Advisor for the Permaculture Institute of North America, helps to coordinate the North American Permaculture Convergence, and is pursuing a Master’s degree with Gaia University.
 In 2010 she was awarded a Hellbender Award from Heartwood.